heathsc/ont_align_stats/README.md

    * OrientationRF: Read 1 on - strand, read 2 on + strand
    * OrientationRR: Both read 1 and read 2 on the - strand
    * IllegalOrientation: Invalid combination of orientation flags (aligner bug)
+   * BisulfiteC2T: Number of reads with an aligner tag indicating a C2T bisulfite converted read
+   * BisulfiteG2A: Number of reads with an aligner tag indicating a G2A bisulfite converted read
    * OverlapBases: Number of bases overlapping between the two reads of a pair (not counted for the coverage)
+ - composition: Base composition counts.
+For non-paired reads these are separated by strand, and for paired reads they are separated by strand and read number (1 or 2)
  - mapped_pctg: distribution of the number of reads where the given % of the read is mapped (i.e., ignoring clipped regions)
  - base_qual_pctg: distribution of number ofbases with the given base quality scores
  - primary_mapq: distribution of the number of primary mappings with the given MAPQ value.